 Kelly is an alumnus of our university and a champion of environmental stewardship, leading natural resource management for the Heiltsuk Nation in British Columbia.
-To be like Kelly, check this out.
+To take your efforts to scale like Kelly did, check this out.

 Future Generations University alumnus James partnered with Black churches in West Virginia to instigate social change in their communities.
-To be a leader like James, take a look at this specialization.
+To see where James got his inspiration look at this opportunity.

 This is our alumna Ashley.
 She ramped up recycling efforts in her community, starting with educational outreach and creating strong partnerships, and scaling up to start a curbside recycling program.
 To be like Ashley, check out our AmeriCorps partnership opportunity.